Pricing Model: Cost-Based Vs. Value-Based Pricing in B2B Organisations 🍈

 - You will need to undertake a more sophisticated segmentation to find the customer willing to pay and who need your products and services.
 Broad base segmentation won’t cut it

 - Real dedication to your customer base is required.
-When you find the right customers who understand and value what you offer, it’s unlikely to be a one-off sale.
-You’ll need an excellent key account manager to look after and nurture the account.
-One who can cross-sell (not just because they have gained the customer’s trust) to prevent the customer from risk or to help them generate more profit.
+Thus, when you find the right customers who understand and value what you offer, it’s unlikely to be a one-off sale.
+Therefore, you’ll need an excellent key account manager to look after and nurture the account.
+Hence, one who can cross-sell (not just because they have gained the customer’s trust) to prevent the customer from risk or to help them generate more profit.
 A true partnership

 Industry leaders with an emphasis on value

 Caterpillar, one of the leading corporations in industrial equipment manufacturing utilise value-based pricing to great success.
-Their pricing and revenue management team identify the smart financial solutions that work both the business and customers’ bottom lines.
-They apply this to everything they provide, from a one-dollar bolt to a multimillion-dollar machine.
+Thus, their pricing and revenue management team identify the smart financial solutions that work both the business and customers’ bottom lines.
+Therefore, they apply this to everything they provide, from a one-dollar bolt to a multimillion-dollar machine.

 The value-based requirements that Caterpillar adheres to include: